P-Bhanu-Sohan/SimuloSIEM/README.md

 -   **Flexible Log Processing and Routing:** Vector, a high-performance observability data router, consumes raw logs from Kafka.
 It is configured to parse, transform, and enrich these logs before routing them to various destinations, ensuring data is in the correct format for subsequent analysis and storage.
 -   **Persistent Log Storage:** All processed log data is reliably stored in a PostgreSQL relational database.
 This provides a robust and queryable repository for historical analysis, auditing, and compliance purposes.
 -   **Real-time Anomaly Detection:** A custom Python-based Detection Engine continuously monitors the incoming log stream from Kafka.
 It applies predefined security rules (e.g., brute-force detection, privilege escalation) to identify suspicious activities and potential threats in real-time.
--   **Ephemeral Alert Management:** Redis, an in-memory data store, is utilized by the Detection Engine to manage ephemeral state (e.g., tracking failed login attempts for a short duration) and to store real-time alerts.
+-   ** Alert Management:** Redis, an in-memory data store, is utilized by the Detection Engine to manage ephemeral state (e.g., tracking failed login attempts for a short duration) and to store real-time alerts.
 This allows for rapid retrieval and display of active alerts in live dashboards.
 -   **Historical Alert Persistence:** In addition to ephemeral storage, all detected security alerts are also persisted in the PostgreSQL database.
 This ensures a complete historical record of all security incidents for long-term analysis, trend identification, and post-incident investigations.
 -   **Interactive Data Visualization:** Grafana is integrated to provide powerful and intuitive dashboards.
 These dashboards offer real-time and historical views of logs and alerts, enabling security analysts to visualize trends, identify top alerted entities (IPs, users), and drill down into raw log data for deeper insights.
 -   **Containerized Deployment:** The entire SimuloSIEM ecosystem is containerized using Docker and orchestrated with Docker Compose.
 This simplifies setup, ensures environment consistency, and provides portability across different development and testing environments.

-This project serves as an excellent educational tool for understanding the intricate workings of a SIEM system, from data flow and component interaction to threat detection methodologies.

 ## 2. System Architecture